jneubert/reveal-test/md-slides/part2a.md

 - immense fund of existing items, with the full set of SKOS mapping relations for more or less exact mappings to these
 - immediate extensibility with new items

-Note: To sum up so far: Three characteristics make Wikidata suitable as a universal linking hub for the vast diversity of knowledge organization systems
+Note: Three characteristics make Wikidata suitable as a universal linking hub for the vast diversity of knowledge organization systems